digitalpalitools/voice-recorder/README.md

 # VoiceRecorder
 > A simple voice channel recording bot for the Sirimangalo discord server, using the JDA
-> Java wrapper for Discord.
+> Java wrapper for the Discord API.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->